AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Assert used to control path explosion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This capability is in general not needed with the |SPARK| toolset where
+This capability is in general not needed with the SPARK 2014 toolset where
 path explosion is handled automatically.
 In the rare cases where this is
 needed you can use `pragma Assert_And_Cut`.